cyipt/actdev/code/tests/report.md

 ## 2.5 Mode shift scenarios

-For each site, we generated two scenarios, Baseline and Go Active.
+For each site, we generated two scenarios, Baseline and Go Active, as illustrated in Figure <a href="#fig:scenario-overview">2.1</a>.
 The 2011 Census journey to work data represents baseline conditions.
 For the Baseline scenario, we simply adjusted this data to represent the population, at completion, of the chosen residential development site, rather than the population of the MSOA(s) that the site lies within.
 For